Dry Wet Carpet FAQs

 - 2nd Category – Gray Water: $4.50 per square foot

 - 3rd Category – Black Water: $7.00 per square foot

-Q. How long will it take for moulds to start growing after the flood?
+Q. How long will moulds start growing after the flood take?

 Q. How often do floods happen?